Demfier/multimodal-speech-emotion-recognition/README.md

 E1 (4-class) | 70.3 | 67.5 | **73.2** | 65.5
 **E2** | 70.1 | **71.8** | 72.9 | **71.5**

-For a more detailed analysis, please refer to the [report](report/Final%20Report.pdf)
+For more details, please refer to the [report](report/Final%20Report.pdf)